orinoren/coupon-system/client/react-training/src/pages/AdminMainPage/README.md

 # useSelectors :

-1. `showOperationsFor` : determain of which operations to show for customers or companies .
+1. `showOperationsFor` : determine of which operations to show for customers or companies .

 2. `addedCompany`/`addedCustomer`, `updatedCompany`/`updatedCustomer`,
    `deletedCompany`/`deletedCustomer` :